Code-Institute-Submissions/foyle-valley-farms/README.md

 - I expect to access the website from any device, so that I can use the website anytime and anywhere.
 - I want to be able to easily contact the owner/manager of the company, so that I can write an additional query or ask a question.
 - I expect to be able to easily register for an account so that I can see and save my personal details for quicker ordering in the future.
+- I want to be able to access social media accounts of the company as i use these daily and would like more information through that interface.

 ### Returning user